opentx/lua-reference-guide/general/getVersion.md

 return {  run=run }
 ```
-Output of above script in simulator:
+Output of the above script in simulator:
 ```
 version: 2.1.7
 radio: taranis-simu